MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Mutes/Unmutes audio/mic for a session and updates the conversation accordingly.
 Will fail if the session is not found.
 Incoming audio is unaffected.

+If fromHeadset is false, a call will be made to the headset library to ensure the connected device's state is properly updated.
+If fromHeadset is true, no call to the headset library will be made.
+This is because if the event comes from the headset, its state will already be the most up to date

 > NOTE: if no `unmuteDeviceId` is provided when unmuting _AND_ there is no active audio stream, it will unmute and attempt to use the sdk `defaults.audioDeviceId`